 Face Lift: As we age, our skin tends to lose its elasticity and our facial muscles tend to slacken and appear to droop.
-There are many reasons for this, the toil of daily life, effects aging in general and particular sun damage impacts on skin quality.
-Over time facial lines deepen, the corners of the mouth droop, the jaw line loses definition and the skin of the neck becomes looser.
+There are many reasons for this, the toil of daily life, effects of aging in general, and particular sun damage impacts on skin quality.
+Over time facial lines deepen, the corners of the mouth droop, the jawline loses definition and the skin of the neck becomes looser.

 Eyelid Surgery: This surgery is known as a “Blepharoplasty” or “Blephs” for short.
-The surgery can be done to the top set of lid; the bottom set; or to both during a single procedure.
-The surgery most commonly can address “hooded upper lids”, or “eye bags” on the lower lids, however there are many other conditions that can be addressed with this type of surgery.
-The procedure is relatively short in duration, sometimes as little as 30 minute depending on what is required.
-The surgery may also be done under local anaesthetic; local with sedation; or general anaesthetic, depending on the size of the operation and the patient choice.
-At you consultation your surgeon will advise on the best course of action for you.
+The surgery can be done to the top set of the lid; the bottom set; or to both during a single procedure.
+The surgery most commonly can address “hooded upper lids”, or “eye bags” on the lower lids, however, there are many other conditions that can be addressed with this type of surgery.
+The procedure is relatively short in duration, sometimes as little as 30 minutes depending on what is required.
+The surgery may also be done under local anaesthetic; local with sedation; or general anaesthetic, depending on the size of the operation and the patient’s choice.
+At your consultation, your surgeon will advise on the best course of action for you.

 Ear Correction Surgery: Around 2% of the population in the UK today consider their ears to be either too prominent or misshapen.
-A procedure known as Pinnaplasty or Otoplastycan be performed to adjust the shape of the cartilage within the ear to create the missing the missing crease in the skin which then allows the ear to lie closer to the side of the head.
+A procedure is known as Pinnaplasty or Otoplasty can be performed to adjust the shape of the cartilage within the ear to create the missing crease in the skin which then allows the ear to lie closer to the side of the head.

-An incision is made behind the ears, a leaving a small and barely noticeable scar in the skin fold between the ear and the head.
-The procedure can be carried out under local anaesthetic, but in some cases the patient may prefer a general anaesthetic
+An incision is made behind the ears, leaving a small and barely noticeable scar in the skin fold between the ear and the head.
+The procedure can be carried out under local anaesthetic, but in some cases, the patient may prefer a general anaesthetic

-Another increasing area of activity is the repair and / or reshaping of earlobes which have been damaged through the wearing of standard earrings or the insertion of tribal inserts.
-In most cases these are relatively simple small procedures that can be done as a “see and treat”, i.e. at the consultation they surgeon may fix the problem in the treatment room under local anaesthetic.
+Another increasing area of activity is the repair and/or reshaping of earlobes that have been damaged through the wearing of standard earrings or the insertion of tribal inserts.
+In most cases, these are relatively simple small procedures that can be done as a “see and treat”, i.e. at the consultation the surgeon may fix the problem in the treatment room under local anaesthetic.

 Nose Surgery (Rhinoplasty): This procedure is commonly referred to as a “Nose Job”.
 This surgery is one of the most common procedures carried out in the UK.
-The nose is the central feature of the face, many people are self-conscious of shape which they may regard as too big, too small or have some other feature which they dislike.
+The nose is the central feature of the face, many people are self-conscious of shape which they may regard as too big, too small, or have some other feature that they dislike.
 The characteristics of the nose are inherited from parents and develop during adolescent years.
-It continues until the age of 16, when the nose stops growing.
+It continues until the age of 16 when the nose stops growing.
 It is, therefore, unwise to operate before this age.